LogicTronix/Vitis-AI-Reference-Tutorials/Quantizing-Compiling-YOLOv3-Pytorch with DPU Inference/README.md

 ```
 * <compiled_xmodel_file> : The compiled xmodel.
 Here, ../Compiled/Yolooooov3.xmodel
 * <test_image_path> : The image you want to inference on.
 Here, ../test/images/test1.jpg

+## Contribution
+We welcome contributions from the community.
+If you have ideas, improvements, or fixes to share, please feel free to open issues or submit pull requests.
+Together, we can make this resource even more valuable to the community.